 How do I use EGER?

 Each organization and program in the database has its own profile page.
 You can search for organizations or programs based on where they work, what populations they focus on, what type of work they do, and more.

 - The Table Builder allows you to construct a customizable (and downloadable—coming soon) table to show which organizations are working on different topics, who their programs are reaching, whether their programs will be evaluated, and much more.

 - The Map Builder allows you to select and display information about gender and education needs by country, and to see where ongoing work is taking place relative to those needs.

-- Preset Table and Map queries show you how these data visualizations work and highlight interesting findings from the data.
+- Preset Table, Map and Graph queries show you how these data visualizations work and highlight interesting findings from the data.

 - The Evidence to Practice Tool allows you to search by program approaches (e.g. gender-sensitive curricula), or by outcome (e.g. improved literacy for girls), to learn what the latest evidence says (or what it does not say).